Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-CB9bSigNYH8,1305.6,1313.344125.md

 # [February 20th, 2019 Livestream](../2019-02-20.md)
 ## Q&A: Can you travel to other planets?
 https://youtube.com/embed/CB9bSigNYH8?autoplay=1&start=1305&end=1314
-This question was possibly duplicated with a more recent answer: March 30th, 2021 Livestream Q&A: More space-based stuff coming? [https://www.youtube.com/watch?v=pTyR9FXrU_E](https://www.youtube.com/watch?v=pTyR9FXrU_E)
+This question was possibly duplicated with a more recent answer: [October 5th, 2021 Livestream Q&A: Can you go to space?](./yt-mxPcSrf1YQE.md) [https://www.youtube.com/watch?v=mxPcSrf1YQE](https://www.youtube.com/watch?v=mxPcSrf1YQE)

 ### Topics